Onyinye was a corper, serving in Badagry West LCDA in Lagos State when the unfortunate incident happened to her.

 Before Onyinye could raise alarm, Ifeanyi had disappeared, but was caught many hours later by the police as he made to leave Nigeria for Republic of Benin.

 The acid attack has left the young woman partially deformed.
-From the right side of her neck to the right hand and down to the upper end of her right breast were affected.
+From the right side of her neck to the right hand and down to the upper end of her right Bosom were affected.
 Today, the wounds have healed, the scar turned deep brown, making bold patches on her skin.
 The neck region is partly glued with a little untanned patch where the wound has not healed completely.

 The major complaint she has is her loss of confidence in the police, which she believes did a shoddy job of Ifeanyi’s arrest by releasing him after his initial appearance at the Oyingbo Chief Magistrate’s Court (Court 12) in April.
 At his first arraignment, Onyinye was still in hospital.
 But on May 20, July 13 and 15, the subsequent adjourned dates she was at the court and saw Ifeanyi brought in to face prosecution.
 “He saw me on those days.
 On May 20, he was brought by the police.
 But after that they released him.
 So on those days of appearance in July he came on his own, but never behaved like he saw me.
 He has never shown any remorse, and rather exhibited his defiance to my uncle who he picked quarrels with at the court premises.